Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 * Guidance on problem solving finding the data/missing elements
 * Is it safe to download the data to the HPC from the sources we found?
-* Regarding competitions with a <9hr runtime requirement, is it ok if we investigate 2 competitions with this requirement?
+* Next week... can we meet Thursday since the PURRlab event is also Thursday, and we will be at ITU?

 ### Date: 13th February 2023